-Collaborative Doctoral Awards (also known as CASE awards) are intended to encourage and develop collaboration and partnerships between Higher Education Institution (HEI) departments and non-academic organisations and businesses.
+Collaborative Doctoral Awards are intended to encourage and develop collaboration and partnerships between Higher Education Institution (HEI) departments and non-academic organisations and businesses.

 These awards provide opportunities for doctoral students to gain first hand experience of work outside an academic environment.
 The support provided by both an academic and non-academic supervisor enhances the employment-related skills and training a research student gains during the course of their award.